 06 of 10

-The mint julep should not be reserved for that one Saturday in May when the horses run at Churchill Downs.
-It's fantastic any time of year.
-And yet, if you're in the mood for one in autumn, a recipe like the Tully 10 cider is just a little more appropriate for the season.
+The mint julep should not be reserved for that one Saturday in May because it's fantastic at any time of year.
+And yet, a recipe like the Tully 10 cider is a better fit for autumn.

-This fascinating cocktail opts for a nice Irish whiskey and retains the mint and syrup.
-The seasonal ingredient is apple cider—either hard or nonalcoholic—which does surprisingly well against a couple of mint leaves.
-It's an adventure for the flavor curious.
+This fascinating cocktail retains the mint and syrup and opts for Irish whiskey.
+Apple cider—either hard or nonalcoholic—adds a seasonal touch and does surprisingly well against a couple of mint leaves.
+This one's definitely an adventure for the flavor curious.

 07 of 10